 Rainwater fittings

 Repair category 2

-Notes Corrosion was evident to cast iron sections and staining was evident around joints.
-There are also areas of chipped guttering.
+Notes Corrosion was evident to cast iron sections and a degree of vegetation was noted within the guttering.

 Main walls

 Repair category 2

-Notes General weathering, cracking and peeling paintwork/render was noted.
-There are also sections of boss/hollow render.
+Notes General weathering and surface cracking was noted.
+There are also cracked and damaged external window sills.

 Windows, external doors and joinery

 Repair category 2

-Notes The window units are of mixed ages and some appear to be of an older type.
-Wear and tear was evident to the mechanisms.
+Notes Where tested the windows appeared operation, however are of an older type and loose handles were noted and some were stiff when opening.
 The seals to double glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
-This can occur without warning and may only be seen in certain weather conditions General weathering/decay was noted to fascia/soffit boards.
+This can occur without warning and may only be seen in certain weather conditions

 External decorations

-Repair category 2
+Repair category -

-Notes Peeling paintwork was noted.
+Notes Not Applicable.

 Conservatories/porches

 Repair category -

-Notes Not applicable.
+Notes Not Applicable.